NQCD/NQCDynamics.jl/docs/src/nonadiabaticmodels/overview.md

 Depending on the quantities provided by the `Model`, we use Julia's abstract type system to group models that provide the same quantities.
-Currently there are two top-level abstract types: [`AdiabaticModel`](@ref NonadiabaticModels.AdiabaticModels.AdiabaticModel) and [`DiabaticModel`](@ref NonadiabaticModels.DiabaticModels.DiabaticModel).
+Currently, there are two top-level abstract types: [`AdiabaticModel`](@ref NonadiabaticModels.AdiabaticModels.AdiabaticModel) and [`DiabaticModel`](@ref NonadiabaticModels.DiabaticModels.DiabaticModel).
 The [`AdiabaticModel`](@ref NonadiabaticModels.AdiabaticModels.AdiabaticModel)
 is used for adiabatic dynamics, providing only the potential